-The Pension Tracing Service (PTS), a free service, and part of the Department for Work and Pensions, confirmed a trebling the numbers of staff to just under 50 in April 2015.
+The Pension Tracing Service (PTS), is a free service, and being part of the Department for Work and Pensions, confirmed a trebling the numbers of staff to just under 50 in April 2015.

 Pensions are firmly on the Government’s agenda as well as in people’s minds, now that the Government via successive Budgets and Finance Acts, have made pensions so much more flexible in terms of accessing savings, with flexible pensions access for all from April 2015.

 There are millions of dormant, forgotten and lost pensions held by pension firms and insurance companies.
 In fact, the National Association of Pension Funds (NAPF) estimates by 2050, there will 50 million dormant and lost pensions by 2050.
 This runs into £billions that could be accessed by you, your friends and relatives.

 People move jobs frequently and leave behind a legacy of small pension pots, or indeed, their employer from 10, 20 or 30 years ago, moves, gets taken over or goes into liquidation and so does the pension fund.

 You, the saver, also move homes frequently, so how can you expect the pension company to know where you are 10 or 20 years later if they have changed and you have moved on and not told them.
 Where do they go?
 Where did the pension go?
 Where are you?